NotHarshhaa/DevOps-Projects/DevOps-Project-20/README.md

 ![None](https://miro.medium.com/v2/resize:fit:700/0*5iGW5XrxHIeZb-eX.png)

-#### In-depth guide to using Azure DevOps to deploy Terraform code to Azure.
+## In-depth guide to using Azure DevOps to deploy Terraform code to Azure

 Recently needed to use Terraform to deploy Azure services via Azure DevOps.